Maps and photos note: click or tap to see any maps or photographs below as a high resolution version.

 Now descend hill number one along the pleasant beech lined track back to base level.
 The busy Portaferry road is very audible just over the boundary wall, and beyond it, and very slightly below, is Strangford Lough.
 This part of the Demesne is very low lying and the stream you meet after 100m is deep cut and canalised – as much a drain as a watercourse.
 Branch right on the smaller path over the bridge here.

-After a further 100m you encounter further evidence of inundation as the path crosses a marshy lagoon – indeed in very wet periods the path here may be impassible and you will need to retrace and divert (see map).
+After a further 100m you encounter further evidence of inundation as the path crosses a marshy lagoon – indeed in very wet periods the path here may be impassable and you will need to retrace and divert (see map).

 The flooded landscape here is spectacular – but rather worrying.
 These trees are very unhappy – this is not their element.
 Yet they originally established and grew here so something must have changed to raise the water level.

-As you continue the woodland is diverse and rich in wildflowers – in spring the Bluebells thrive.
+As you continue, the woodland is diverse and rich in wildflowers – in spring the Bluebells thrive.

 The path swings inland slightly to a junction with a hill beyond.
 Looking carefully the planting here is different – pines in the main and the Bluebells (flower or plants) have completely gone.
 The woodland behind you is old – the hill in front is a more recent plantation and slow spreading Bluebells have not established themselves.